intelsdi-x/swan/lib/README.md

 ## Installation

-While no `setup.py` is shipped with galileo yet, you can install the dependencies by running:
+While no `setup.py` is shipped with Swan yet, you can install the dependencies by running:

 ```
 $ sudo yum install python-devel freetype-devel libpng-devel